collectiveidea/delayed_job_mongoid/README.md

     gem 'delayed_job_mongoid'

-After running `bundle install`, create the indexes (and don't forget to do this on your production database):
+Create the indexes (and don't forget to do this on your production database):

     script/rails runner 'Delayed::Backend::Mongoid::Job.create_indexes'

-To generate script/delayed_job:
+To generate `script/delayed_job`:

     rails generate delayed_job